bxparks/rpn83p/docs/USER_GUIDE_BASIC_USAGE.md

 - Any other key: Exit SHOW mode, then *continue* processing the key in normal mode.

-Prior to v1.1, any key press in SHOW mode was used to exit to normal mode, and eaten.
-A second press of the same key was required in normal mode to process it.
-This was found to be too cumbersome.
-It was more intuitive allow a new number to be entered directly from SHOW mode, without having to press the digit key twice.
+Prior to v1.1, any key press in SHOW mode caused it to exit to normal mode, and then the key press was eaten.
+A second press of the same key was required in normal mode to continue processing it.
+This was found to be too cumbersome, because it prevented the entry of a new number directly from SHOW.

-If a digit key is entered (0-9), then we go into edit mode and the digit goes into the input buffer.
+In v1.1, any key press causes SHOW mode to exit as before.
+In addition, most keys are then forwarded to the normal mode, so that normal processing can continue.
+In particular, if a digit key is entered (0-9) in SHOW mode, we leave SHOW, then immediately go into edit mode, and the digit goes into the input buffer.
 If a function key is pressed, the function acts upon the value in the `X` register displayed by `SHOW`.

 Unlike the HP-42S which automatically reverts back to the normal mode after a 2-3 second delay, the TI calculator must wait for a keyboard event from the